-- Check the internet for cheaper options before making any purchase, do your research thoroughly.
+- Check the internet for cheaper options before purchasing, and thoroughly research.

-- If you want to buy something, take a day or two to think if you really want it.
-This will help you control impulsive buying which is fairly common for online shopping.
+- If you want to buy something, take a day or two to think if you want it.
+This will help you control impulsive buying, which is fairly common for online shopping.

-- See if you can borrow (a dress or a gadget) from a friend or neighbor instead of buying it if you are going to use it once or twice in your lifetime.
+- See if you can borrow (a dress or a gadget) from a friend or neighbour instead of buying it if you are going to use it once or twice in your lifetime.

 - Try walking or riding a bicycle to your destination or taking local transport instead of a cab or Uber.

-- Instead of buying a membership to a gym go to walk or jogging in a park or ride a bicycle.
+- Instead of buying a membership to a gym, go for a walk or to, jog in a park or ride a bicycle.

 - Pack yourself a lunch that you cooked rather than purchasing your meal.

-- Instead of buying a Champaign or any other expensive gift take homemade frozen meals as a gift to house warming parties and baby showers.
-Believe me, they will appreciate it more.
+- Instead of buying a Champaign or any other expensive gift, take homemade frozen meals as a gift to housewarming parties and baby showers.
+They will appreciate it more.
 Here are some 20$ to 50$ gift ideas for newborn babies if you are interested.
-You should also check out these tips to save money while buying gifts by Gift Goonie.

-- Be mindful of electricity usage, don’t leave the electrical appliances on when not in use.
+- Be mindful of electricity usage, and don’t leave an electrical appliance on when not in use.

-- Cut down on your alcohol consumption (even beer), it expensive.
+- Cut down on alcohol consumption (even beer); it is expensive.
 Even better if you stop drinking it at all.
-Same goes for smoking and recreational drugs.
+The same goes for smoking and recreational drugs.

-- Instead of going to bar invite friends over and have some beers while watching sports.
-That way you cut down on alcohol consumptions too.
+- Instead of going to a bar, invite friends and have beers while watching sports.
+That way, you cut down on alcohol consumption too.

-- Try to Netflix and chill at your home with your friends instead of going to cinemas.
+- Try to Netflix and chill at home with your friends instead of going to cinemas.

 - You can also invite friends to hang out at your home instead of treating them at a fancy restaurant.

-- Collect discount coupons and every time you shop to inquire about any special discounts available.
+- Collect discount coupons every time you shop to inquire about special discounts.